You and Your MP

-Many people think that their MP can solve any problem for them but unfortunately this is not the case, although Nick will be as helpful as he can.
+Many people think that their MP can solve any problem for them but unfortunately this is not the case, although Nick is always as helpful as he can be.

-Nick's role as an MP is to represent his constituents in Westminster, regardless of whether or not they voted for him.
+The role of an MP is to represent constituents in Westminster, regardless of whether or not they voted for them.

 What can an MP help you with?